 The 10-day Tibetan Buddhism retreat that actually reduced my respect for Buddhism.
 Meeting another international trip leader, sneaking onto the roof to talk with her for hours each night, falling for her, getting my heart broken.

 Spending an unplanned night in the north rim of the Grand Canyon in December, wearing only canyoneering gear.
 Good times, Bailey.

 Learning to dance Argentine tango beginning with the very first Unschool Adventures trip.
 Classes in dark, rainy Portland.
 Running the U.A. tango trip and NBTSC tango project.
 The private lessons with Alejandro and Zoe.
 Finally feeling confident in milongas.

 Dancing fusion.
-The first awkward, wonderful festival in California.
+The first awkward, wonderful festival in the High Sierra.
 Micro in Seattle.
-Dancing above Vail Pass (Colorado) with Unschool Adventures teens.
+Dancing on Vail Pass (Colorado) with Unschool Adventures.
+The Spain Recess.

 [This list inspired by Dev Carey’s adventure page.]

 - $8,357 raised: Kickstarter for The Art of of Self-Directed Learning (2015)

 - $1,634 raised: IndieGoGo for The Unschool Adventures Guide to Online Travel Fundraising (2012)